SindhuRaghuram97/War_Card_Game/README.md

 docker run -it --rm -p 8000:8000 sindhuraghuram97/war-game
 ```

-3. Access the game in your web browser by navigating to:
+3. Access the game in your web browser by navigating to the endpoint provided in your terminal after step 2 or use:

 ```
 http://localhost:8000